-Re: Affected Customers (i.e., excluding certain customer classes).
+6. Re: Affected Customers (i.e., excluding certain customer classes).
 We strongly encourage the Council and the Companies to not exclude municipal customers, large electric, or large electric high load factor customers.
 Based on the information presented, we recommend the Council reject any proposal to exclude customer classes except for those with fewer than 20 customers.

 It is helpful to begin with a principle to guide decisions about which customer classes to include and exclude.
-We propose that excluding customer classes with very few customers (e.g., < 20) may make sense due to the risk of large changes to rates if one or more very large customers departs (or is added) or risk of cross-subsidization between customer classes.
+We propose that excluding customer classes with very few, large customers (e.g., < 20) may make sense due to the risk of significant changes to rates if one or more very large customers departs (or is added) or risk of cross-subsidization between customer classes.

-There is also a reasonable basis to include all rate classes that participate in the Energy Smart program, as there will not be lost contribution to fixed costs for the Companies, but rather assured recovery of total authorized revenues.
+There is a reasonable basis to include all rate classes within the decoupling mechanism that participate in the Energy Smart program, as there will not be lost contribution to fixed costs for the Companies, but rather assured recovery of total authorized revenues.

 The Council should note that in June, 2013, the Washington Utilities and Transportation Commission ordered full revenue decoupling for Puget Sound Energy, an Avista company (see Final Order in Docket UE-121697 and UG-121705).
 The order reflects productive discussions between the Commission, the utility, customers, and parties such as the Northwest Energy Coalition to work through the many issues similar to those presented here.
 The Commission rejected a proposal to exclude large commercial and industrial customers, and included these customer classes in the decoupling mechanism (see Final Order, discussion at page 53).